 The strong cold plunge impulse significantly lowers your skin temperature.
 Collagen production is stimulated, the skin becomes firmer, and it also gets colder inside your body.
 Your body, therefore, has to keep your body temperature at a constant 37°C, and it has to use more energy to do so.
 What exactly happens in your body when you expose yourself to the cold is that your blood vessels contract, which means they release less heat.
 You will soon notice that you also start to shiver, which causes your body to generate additional heat.
 The cold also increases your metabolism.

-White Fat vs. Brown Fat
+White Fat Makes You Fat, Brown Fat Makes You Slim

 How Many Calories Do You Burn in a Cold Plunge?

-Do Cold Showers or Cold Drinks Help?
+Do Cold Showers or Cold Drinks Help You Lose Weight?

 Cryotherapy: A High-Tech Alternative